-Unfortunately, the simple denaturing pipeline in Figure 11 is unable to achieve adequate speed.
-Assuming that the time for the third step (interpreting policy and obscuring bits) is negligible, the best-case latency of the pipeline is the sum of the first two steps: face detection time on a frame, plus the slowest face recognition in a set of parallel recognitions.
+Unfortunately, the simple denaturing pipeline in Figure 9 is unable to achieve adequate speed.
+Assuming that the time for interpreting policy and obscuring bits is negligible, the best-case latency is the sum of the first two steps: face detection time on a frame, plus the slowest face recognition in a set of parallel recognitions.
 Table 2 shows the measured speed of face detection and recognition on our denaturing hardware.
-With these speeds, the pipeline of Figure 11 is clearly too slow.
-The sum of Dlib face detection and one face recognition is over 150 ms, far exceeding our budget of 33 ms. Using a GPU does not help to speed up face detection - it only speeds up face recognition.
+With these speeds, the pipeline of Figure 9 is clearly too slow.
+The sum of Dlib face detection and one face recognition is over 150ms, far exceeding our budget of 33ms.
+Using a GPU can only help with recognition and does not speed up face detection.